-Te Kura Reo o Whanganui
+3.2 Te Kura Reo o Whanganui

-Ko au te Awa, Ko te Awa ko au - intergenerational transmission of Whanganuitanga.
 Te Whawhaki Trust has a strategic focus on the integrational transmission of Whanganuitanga.
 "Whanganuitanga is carried with confidence by uri, whānau and hapū."
 The inaugural Te Kura Reo o Whanganui was held in April 2023 at Te Kura o Kokohuia.
 Registrations were open for two hours and 110 registrations received, only with capacity for 80 participants.

-During this period most of the planning and preparation for Te Kura Reo o Whanganui 2024 took place and was held in July 2024.
+During this period the planning and preparation for Te Kura Reo o Whanganui 2024 took place and was held in July 2024.
 There was an increase in participant numbers to 120.
 Again, registrations were open for one day and still spaces filled with an extensive waiting list.
+The Trust wants to call a wānanga reo to understand the collective strategy to build language competency and capacity.